Samoftheforrest/follow-the-leader/README.md

 ### Responsivity
 **As a user, I should be able to play the game on both mobile and desktop devices.**
+- **Plan**
-- **Plan** I would like the page's layout to rearrange, based on the size of the device it is viewed on, in order to present the information in the most effect way possible.
+I would like the page's layout to rearrange, based on the size of the device it is viewed on, in order to present the information in the most effect way possible.

+- **Implementation**
-- **Implementation** I will use a combination of CSS media queries and Bootstrap classes in order to change the page's layout dependent on the user's device's viewport.
+I will use a combination of CSS media queries and Bootstrap classes in order to change the page's layout dependent on the user's device's viewport.
 I will base the CSS media queries on the default Bootstrap breakpoints.

 - **Test**
+I will use the [Chrome Developer Tools](https://developer.chrome.com/docs/devtools/) to resize the browser to emulate three mobile devices (Galaxy S20, iPhone SE and an iPad mini) and to ensure that the design is appropriate for each screen size.

 - **Result**